openservicebrokerapi/servicebroker/spec.md

 | 409 Conflict | MUST be returned if a Service Binding with the same id, for the same Service Instance, already exists but with different parameters. |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker requires that `app_guid` be included in the request body.
 The response body MUST contain error code `"RequiresApp"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service supports generation of credentials through binding an application only."`.
 Additionally, if the Service Broker rejects the request due to a concurrent request to create a binding for the same Service Instance, then this error MUST be returned (see [Blocking Operations](#blocking-operations)). |

-Responses with any other status code will be interpreted as a failure and an unbind request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
+Responses with any other status code MUST be interpreted as a failure and an unbind request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
 However, while the platform will attempt to send an unbind request, Service Brokers MAY automatically delete